 Gravitational anomaly describes conditions when the attraction between particles deviates from what would normally be expected.

-To begin, some elementary information on gravity.
-It’s good knowing that mass attracts mass and that the strength of this attraction lessens with increasing distance.
+So to begin, some elementary information on gravity.
+It’s good to know that mass attracts mass right?
+Therefore the strength of this attraction lessens with increasing distance.
 Because of this, the Earth makes a revolving path around the Sun.
+Why is this significant you might ask?

 Let’s say that you’ve got a bowling ball and a marble.
 Also, you’re standing on a trampoline.
 To illustrate the distortion of spacetime induced by the bowling ball’s weight, simply place the ball on the trampoline to make a depression in the fabric.
 The marble will drop into the depression and begin an orbit around the bowling ball if you roll it in that direction.